rileyteige/flight-lessons/Multi-Engine/Vmc-Demo.md

 - **Feathering failed engine** reduces drag & yaw
 - **Max T/O wt.** helps resist yaw (need more asymmetric thrust to overcome inc. momentum)
 - **Increasing bank** can reduce Vmc by a 2-3 kts per degree of bank angle (but reduces vert. lift component)

-### Vmc vs. Stall Speed
-(see Multi-Engine Packet, pg.
-9)

-Stall speed is a characteristic of the airframe, constant with a given load factor / CG.

-Vmc is a consequence of asymmetric thrust.

-Therefore, if there is less asymmetric thrust available, less need rudder authority is needed; therefore Vmc won't occur until lower airspeeds.

-Low Altitude: Vmc first

-Crossing point: Caution for spin if stalled near this altitude

-High Altitude: Stall first

 ### Vmc Entry and Recovery